chpc-tech-eval/scc/tutorial4/README.md

 	C. OpenBLAS and FFTW and Scalapack

-!
-TIP
+>[!TIP]
- - IntelOneAPI includes everything needed for a complete build.
+>IntelOneAPI includes everything needed for a complete build.

 ## Setup